aidangaetano11/python-socket/README.md

-# python-socket
+# Client-Server Socket App

-Simple Python sockets with message and file transfer between server and client.
+### Description

+Simple client-server socket application using Python.
+Allows server and client to send messages and files back and forth.

+### Credits

+Aidan Gaetano